cine-io/cineio-broadcast-android/README.md

 }
 ```

-Download cineio-android-sdk to your application with `./gradlew build`.
+Download cineio-broadcast-android-sdk to your application with `./gradlew build`.

 Then we need to let your application know about the cine.io `BroadcastActivity`.